Awanish-Paswan/LearningGit/README.md

 # LearningGit
-This is the first project on github
+This is the first project on github.